ProvableHQ/sdk/sdk/README.md

 ### 4.4 Reading Mappings
 Any state within a program mapping is public and can be read by any participant in the Aleo network.
-The `NetworkClient` class provides the `getMapping` method to read the public mappings within an program and the `getMappingValue` method to read the value of a specific key within a mapping.
+The `NetworkClient` class provides the `getMapping` method to read the public mappings within a program and the `getMappingValue` method to read the value of a specific key within a mapping.

 ```typescript